Ontario Secondary School Diploma Program

 How do I get started: The Registration Process

-- Contact your closest Centre for Employment & Learning to book an assessment to determine the steps and courses you are required to take to achieve your Ontario Secondary School Diploma (OSSD).
+- Once you submit the registration form ("Register Here" button below) you will be contacted to determine the steps and courses you require to take to achieve your Ontario Secondary School Diploma (OSSD).

 - Copy of your transcript